 When I was little, I was really into ghost stories.
 As is the case with most people, I loved the adrenaline rush from fear.
 I also both hated and loved the vagueness of the stories: whether they were real or no.

-Later on in life, I had the benefit of living in some of the most haunted places in America.
+Later on in life, I had the benefit of living in some of the most most haunted cities and places in America.
 And Charleston, South Carolina, is high on most lists related to hauntings and ghosts.
-And there are some fantastic ghost tours in Charleston, SC, that take advantage of the depth of local lore.
+And there are some fantastic ghost tours in Charleston, SC, that take advantage of the depth of spooky history and local lore.

 As one of the oldest cities in the country, there is a fair amount of ghastly history to sift through, like: